orgvue2/orgvue-advanced/security_and_administration/account_administration.md

 3.
 Role: most accounts should be set up as a ‘User’ Role, which limits the datasets they can view and edit in the tenant.
 You can then assign single or multiple permission groups to an individual user.

+##Send out OrgVue login details to the new user(s)

+Once you’ve configured the new accounts, save the dataset to send out OrgVue login details to the new Users.
+Only the users with ‘Enabled: true’ which have been newly-added to the list will receive an email from ‘donotreply@orgvue.com’ with login and password instructions.

+##Example email sent to new users

+Each new User will receive the following email from ‘donotreply@orgvue.com’, giving them login details.

+##Things to bear in mind in tagging and permissions

+* No matter what other roles (permission groups), all accounts must have at least ‘user’ overlaid with other settings, e.g. user, finance – otherwise they will not be able to access Workspace

+* If there is a mistake in an email address, you cannot amend it in the Users dataset – you will need to delete the node or change the ‘Enabled’ value to “False” and re-add the correct login

+* If there are two instances of the same login in the Users dataset, the most recently added node will determine the level of security.
+If a node is accidentally duplicated with a different level of security, the best course of action is to delete both and re-add the node

+* Where lookup datasets are used for providing custom colours, Users need to be able to view lookup datasets in order for proper functioning of colours

+*  Each dataset should have only one tag of each access type, multiple tags will not operate correctly when applied to one dataset
+  *  e.g. view: hrbp,admin,exec, edit: hrcentral,finance (**V**)
+  *  e.g. view: hrbp, view:admin, view:exec (**X**)